sustrik/ribosome/README.md

 .Test!
 ```

-To redirect the output back to stdout use 'stdout' function:
+To redirect the output back to the console use 'stdout' function:

 ```
 output("test.txt")